sameersaini/aws-learning/AWS_Cloud_Practitioner/README.md

 Inside a subnet, <b>Security groups</b> provides <b>level 1</b> security and define which ports of the instances are open and which IPs can connect to the EC2 instances.

 <b>Network ACL/NACL</b> inside a VPC provide <b>level 2</b> security of data going in/out of the subnet.
 They are stateless.
 So, both inbound and outbound rules are required to be specified.

-## Section 2: AWS Certified Associate Essentials

-Elastic cloud compute (EC2) and Elastic Container service: (ECS):

-1. E22 cloud offers many variations such as general purpose, memory optimised, storage optimised, compute optimised etc.
-2. EC2 offers windows and linux AMIs.
-3. ECS is a container service for dockers containers.
-User can create an independent pipeline as: push code to git -> create a docker container -> push to Elastic container registry -> ECS then set ups container registries.

-Exercise 10:
-1. Setup a linux instance and allow traffic on port 80.
-2. Connect to the instance using SSH.
-3. Set up a nodeJs app on it.
-4. Start the server.